Chart Color Schemes

 Constitution Hill displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Constitution Hill's dwelling structure, as per the latest Census, consisted of 61.9% houses and 38.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Constitution Hill was at 29.4%, similar to Sydney metro's level.
-Dwellings were either mortgaged (30.8%) or rented (39.8%).
-The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,427.
-Median weekly rent was recorded at $410, compared to Sydney metro's $470.
-Nationally, Constitution Hill's mortgage repayments were higher at $1,863, while rents exceeded the national figure of $375.
+Constitution Hill's dwellings, as per the latest Census, consisted of 61.9% houses and 38.1% other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Sydney metropolitan area's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in Constitution Hill stood at 29.4%, similar to the Sydney metro level, with mortgaged dwellings at 30.8% and rented ones at 39.8%.
+The median monthly mortgage repayment in Constitution Hill was $2,167, lower than Sydney's average of $2,427.
+Median weekly rent in the area was $410, compared to Sydney's $470.
+Nationally, Constitution Hill's mortgage repayments were higher at $1,863 and rents exceeded the national average of $375.

 Frequently Asked Questions - Housing